levsthings/eslint-config/README.md

 #### Opinions:
 - Uses `4, spaces` for easier readability
-- Keeps most of the rules but overrides nonpragmatic and artifact focused rules.
+- Keeps most of the rules recommended rules.

 **Note:** The current ruleset is subject to change and under review, please feel free to send a PR for rules you feel that are over the top.